jhouston532/itc210a-tutorial-blog/README.md

-References and Resources:
+# References and Resources:
 https://developer.mozilla.org/en-US/docs/Learn_web_development/ - MDN Web Docs is a high quality source for all things related to web development.
 It contains a number of useful courses and bits of information.

 https://www.theserverside.com/definition/JSON-Javascript-Object-Notation - A highly readable explanation of what JSON is.
 While it doesn’t discuss specific uses, this article is useful for those who have no prior experience with JSON.

-https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage - MDN Web Docs’ on how to use local storage in JavaScript and what it does.
+https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage - MDN Web Docs’ article on local storage in JavaScript and what it does.
 This page is very brief, concise, and to the point.

+https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API - MDN Web Docs' walkthrough of how to use the web storage API.
+This goes into more detail on how to use local storage than the above article on local storage.

+https://flaviocopes.com/dom/ - An article detailing the Document Object Model, which is only briefly touched on in this tutorial.